ddl192/Indicator-Of-Compromise-Analyzer/docs/usage.md

 - Open terminal and navigate to the root folder of the project

-- To run the code, use this command:
+- To run the code, use this command

 python src/analyzer.py